AI Agents

 The finance reconciliation agent has been running in production for six months.
 Zero failures.

+Lightweight, purpose-built tool interfaces.
 Not MCP.
-CLI wrappers that do exactly one thing, return clean data, and add no protocol overhead to the context.
-Every interface was built specifically for this agent's three data sources.
+CLI wrappers that do exactly one thing, return clean data, and add no protocol overhead to the context window.
+Every interface was built specifically for the agent's three data sources.

 What this means for your SaaS stack: the scoping question

 The finance reconciliation agent is not a proof of concept.
-It is proof that a scoped AI skill can replace a five-figure SaaS stack, provided the scope is clear.
+It is proof that a scoped AI skill can replace a five-figure SaaS stack — provided the scope is clear before the build begins.

 That condition is the constraint.
 Not AI capability.
 Scope clarity.